 Checks must be job-relevant

+When you’re wondering what jobs you can do with a criminal record, it’s important to remember all checks must be job-relevant.
 When an employer asks you to consent to a Police Check, anti-discrimination and privacy laws say the check legally needs to be relevant to your job.
 Also, the employer can’t get the check without your consent.

 Consider consenting to a Police Check if you are asked, and don’t assume that a criminal record check means you can’t be hired.